My Why: The Stories Behind School Choice

 That decision changed everything.

 From that point forward, my children used school choice throughout their entire K–12 experience.
 In sixth grade, both transitioned to a small K–12 university lab school—an environment that offered opportunities simply not available to them otherwise.
-The size of the school meant earlier access to experiences many students don’t see until much later, like early access to high school courses and dual enrollment in college courses.
+The school’s small size gave them access to opportunities much earlier than usual, including high school courses and dual enrollment college classes.
 Both of my children participated in sports and were exposed to JV and varsity athletics as early as middle school.

 Academically and career-wise, the impact was just as profound.
 Through the lab school’s CNA program, my daughter earned her certification while still in school—an opportunity that directly led to a highly sought-after position in a hospital emergency room.
 The hands-on experience she gained there didn’t just build skills; it clarified her future, guiding her to major in Public Health with plans to attend P.A. school after graduation.
 That’s not a “nice-to-have” outcome.
 That’s a life-altering one.